The Minaret, the Market, and the Motorcycle: Three Days in Kampala

 Three hundred and seventeen steps.

-But the top.
-The top is worth every wheezing step.
+But the top is worth every wheezing step.
 All seven hills laid out beneath you, the red roofs and green canopies and construction cranes and, in the distance, the shimmer that might be Lake Victoria or might be heat haze.
 The mosque is free to enter.
 Wraps are provided for anyone whose knees are showing.
 Non-Muslims are welcome, and the guides are generous with their time.

 Day Two: Into the Labyrinth